Hospitalist ProgramCall 208.799.5522

-When patients are admitted, physicians who are specialized in the evaluation and treatment of hospitalized patients will assume care for the patient, while working in coordination with the patient’s primary care provider.
+When patients are admitted, providers who specialize in the evaluation and treatment of hospitalized patients will assume care for the patient, while working in coordination with the patient’s primary care provider.
+Hospitalists see their patients every day to direct care, answer questions and discuss medical care with patients and their families and are available for emergencies that may arise.

 Hospitalists are doctors who devote their practice to the care of hospitalized patients.
 The Hospitalist Group consists of physicians who are trained in Internal Medicine or Family Medicine and have experience in inpatient care.
 They see hospitalized patients who have been referred by a primary care doctor, emergency room doctor, or other physicians at the hospital.
 Hospitalists do not see patients outside the hospital.